GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/03-channel-components/03-channel-list.md

 ## Handling Actions & State

-If you've chosen the **ViewModel-powered** version of the `ChannelList` component, we recommend either providing your own instance of the `ViewModel`, or overriding default actions to react to state changes.
+If you've chosen the **bound** version of the `ChannelList` component, we recommend either providing your own instance of the `ViewModel`, or overriding default actions to react to state changes.
 To support that, the `ChannelList` signature exposes the following parameters:

 ```kotlin
 @Composable